finaptic/terms-and-conditions/Benji_TermsConditions/Benji_Product_Agreement.md

 ##### f.
 Stop a payment

 You can request to stop a payment to prevent a pre-authorized debit.
-You must contact customer services as indicated on the line Information about your Benji Account above within a reasonable amount of time before the payment.
+You must contact customer services as indicated on the line Information about your Benji Business Operating Account above within a reasonable amount of time before the payment.
 You must inform us of the date of the payment, its amount, the account number and the payee’s name.
 If any of this information is inaccurate, the stop payment will not be carried out.
 We are not responsible for any inconvenience you may experience in such an event.
 Despite a stop payment order, a pre-authorized debit can be presented again for a future payment date.
 You are responsible for contacting the person to whom you gave authorization to cancel any future pre-authorized debits.
 We will not follow up with that person on your behalf.

 ### What conditions are applicable to the authorized user